senkrad76/Anidea-for-SmartThings/README.md

 # Anidea for SmartThings &copy; Graham Johnson (orangebucket)
 Assorted SmartThings bits and bobs that were created for use within the author's personal SmartThings environment, but hopefully to a standard that could potentially make them useful to others.

 **Please bear in mind that this is still very much a personal repository.
-It can be updated for the most trivial of reasons, such as a spelling mistake in a comment.. **
+It can be updated for the most trivial of reasons, such as a spelling mistake in a comment...**

 The following device handlers deliberately do not define a UI for the SmartThings Classic app: